-Couples who have difficulty getting pregnant can often feel isolated while going through this difficult experience.
-But in reality, struggling with fertility can be pretty common.
+Couples who are finding it hard to get pregnant can often feel isolated while they’re going through this difficult experience.
+But struggling with fertility is actually quite common.

 One of the most common and effective treatments for fertility problems is in vitro fertilization (IVF).
-This involves removing an egg from a woman’s ovaries, fertilizing it with sperm in a lab, then implanting the embryo in her uterus.
-Women under the age of 35 have a nearly 40% chance of having a baby through IVF, while women over the age of 40 have about a 12% chance.
+This involves removing an egg from a woman’s ovaries, fertilizing it with sperm in a lab, and then implanting the embryo in her uterus.
+Women under the age of 35 have a nearly 50% chance of having a baby through IVF, while women over the age of 42 have about a 3.9% chance.

-The procedure is expensive—the average cost of one IVF cycle in the U.S. is between $10,000 and $15,000, according to the Society for Assisted Reproductive Technology .
+The procedure is expensive—the average cost of one IVF cycle in the U.S. is between $12,000 and $17,000.
 That number can depend on the city or state you live in, the treatment center you use, how many medications you take, and other factors.
 In many states, insurance doesn’t cover IVF at all.
-On top of the emotional toll of fertility struggles, the high cost of treatment can sometimes be a psychological burden as well.
+So, on top of the emotional toll of fertility struggles, the high cost of treatment can sometimes be a financial burden as well.

 Options for Financing IVF